ashifashi2681/school-management-system/README.md

 - Registration of staffs, librarians and students
 - View, update and delete staffs, librarians and students
 - Able to create, update and delete fees and library records
-- Able to update admin credentials
+- Able to update admin credentials as well as staff and librarians

 ### Staff Features